ncbi/ribovore/README.txt

-  --fione        : only allow 1 sequence per (species) taxid to survive ingroup filter --fimin <n>    : w/--fione, remove all sequences from species with < <n> sequences [1] --figroup      : w/--fione, keep winner (len/avg pid) in group (order,class,phyla), not in taxid --fithresh <x> : w/--fione, winning seq is longest seq within <x> percent id of max percent id [0.3]
+  --fione        : only allow 1 sequence per (species) taxid to survive ingroup filter --fimin <n>    : w/--fione, remove all sequences from species with < <n> sequences [1] --figroup      : w/--fione, keep winner (len/avg pid) in group (order,class,phyla), not in taxid --fithresh <x> : w/--fione, winning seq is longest seq within <x> percent id of max percent id [0.2]

 options for modifying the ingroup stage::
-  --indiffseqtax : only consider sequences from different seq taxids when computing averages and maxes
+  --indiffseqtax   : only consider sequences from different seq taxids when computing averages and maxes --inminavgid <x> : fail any sequence with average percent identity within species taxid below <x> [99.8] --innominavgid   : do not fail sequences with avg percent identity within species taxid below a minimum

 options for controlling model span survival table output file::
   --msstep <n>     : for model span output table, set step size to <n> [10]